-When asked about the concerns migrants are facing since the imposition of lockdown measures, 63 per cent of KIs stated that migrants in their communities are primarily concerned about economic and financial problems such as insufficient income, unemployment, debt, or concerns over job security.
-Other concerns raised by KIs include insufficient food or water, fear of detention, arrest, deportation and discriminatory treatment and falling sick with COVID-19.
+When asked about the concerns migrants are facing since the imposition of lockdown measures, 50 per cent of KIs stated that migrants in their communities are primarily concerned about economic and financial problems such as insufficient income, unemployment, debt, or concerns over job security.
+Another concern raised by KIs was discriminatory treatment, particularly from shop-owners refusing to sell food and goods to migrants.
+Twenty-five per cent of KIs indicated no concerns during the data collection period.